rancherlabs/cfl-summit-lab/README.md

 ## Lab objectives:

-In this lab session we will aim to:
+In this lab session we will aim to complete three exercises:

-1. Install Rancher on an RKE2 node
+1. Install Rancher on an RKE2 cluster
 2. Provision a downstream RKE2 cluster using Rancher
 3. Deploy an application using Fleet

+Bonus rounds:
+4. Take an etcd snapshot of the downstream cluster
+5. Deploy an application using the HelmChart controller
+6. Restore the etcd snapshot taken in 4. to revert the app deployment

 ## Lab steps